v04/hitch3/replit.md

-# HICUT - Community-Driven Reward-Token Hitchhiking App
+# Hitch - Community-Driven Reward-Token Hitchhiking App

 ## Overview

-HICUT is a revolutionary ride-sharing platform that connects riders ("Hitchers") and drivers ("Pilots") for short to medium-distance lifts using a token-based reward system instead of traditional cash payments.
+Hitch is a revolutionary ride-sharing platform that connects riders ("Hitchers") and drivers ("Pilots") for short to medium-distance lifts using a token-based reward system instead of traditional cash payments.
 The app enables community members to share rides for distances ranging from 500m to 200km, with every completed ride earning participants reward tokens that can be redeemed for food, travel gear, clothing, and exclusive coupons.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+UI/UX Preferences: Minimal spacing, engaging interactions, 9/10 user experience target
+Branding: Updated from HICUT to "Hitch" for better accessibility

 ## System Architecture